 Floors and Walls – Mop floor surfaces 3-4 times daily and disinfect frequently touched wall surfaces.

 Locker rooms – Customers will be assigned to specific rooms upon entry.
 All 24 rooms have been marked to maintain 6 ft distancing and will be disinfected prior to and after each groups’ use.
 All locker room doors will be propped open.
-Room capacity will be limited based on the state guidelines.
+Room capacity will allow between 8 and 10 players.

 Ice Surfaces – We conduct maintenance and cleaning hourly or between group uses.
 There will be no contact allowed between participants.